IntuitDeveloper/intuit-api-docs/docs/use-cases/estimate.md

 ---

 ## Estimate

-The APIs related to the Estimate entity allow you to manage estimates for your customers.
+The APIs related to the Estimate entity allow you to manage estimates for your customers.\
+An estimate is used to create a bid, proposal, or quote.
+The estimate can later be turned into a sales order or an invoice.
+These are the steps on how to create an estimate.\
 The Estimate API provides support for create, read, update and delete operations.

 ### Operations for Estimate entity